 Continue your engagement with organizations and activities that you were involved with as a student by developing an alumni affinity group or participating in an existing affinity group (see the bottom of our page about regional chapters).
 Our affinity groups often organize reunions during Homecoming or regionally to engage with other alumni from the group along with current students.

 This 21-member, all-volunteer body sets policy for the Alumni Association.
 As the association enters a long-range strategic planning process, alumni board members will play key roles in determining the organization's future.
 Find out more about the Board of Directors, and nominate someone for a term of service.
 Nominees who are not elected to the board may have the opportunity to serve on a board committee.
 This, too, would be a fine opportunity to support the Alumni Association's core functions.

 ALUMNI ASSOCIATION PROGRAMS FOR STUDENTS

 Because today's students are tomorrow's graduates, the Alumni Association provides career-oriented events and programs to current Binghamton University students.
-Please consider participating at events such as Metro Career Night and etiquette dinners, at which you can meet with students and give them advice.
+Alumni volunteers are needed for events such as Metro Career Night and Bearcats Break Bread, at which you can meet with students and provide advice and career insights.